Greg Camp: Biography

 After leaving Smash Mouth, Camp released a solo album, Defektor, on Bar/None Records.
 Guitar Player wrote that the album "weaves together everything you love about vintage guitar tones, tortured Farfisa, '60s frat-rock vocal hooks, and epic Morricone-esque soundscapes."

-In June 2009 Camp played a couple of concerts with Smash Mouth, but never rejoined the band.
-He also plays guitar and sings with Santa Cruz rock band The Maids of Honor and Los Angeles The Selectrics.
+In June 2009, Camp rejoined Smash Mouth for several concerts as a guest.
+He also played with the Santa Cruz rock band The Maids of Honor and Los Angeles band The Selectrics.
 Camp currently works as a songwriter and producer in Los Angeles.

-In March 2023 it was announced that Camp had co-founded the band The Defiant along with Dicky Barrett of The Mighty Mighty Bosstones and members of The Offspring, Street Dogs and The Briggs.
-Their debut album is due out in early 2023.
+In March 2023, it was announced that Camp had co-founded the band The Defiant along with Dicky Barrett of The Mighty Mighty Bosstones and members of The Offspring, Street Dogs and The Briggs.
+Their debut album was released in October 2023.